k01e-01/lightnux/README.md

 once its installed, you can configure your desktop environment to automatically start it in the background, please see your de's docs for how to do this

-as an example, here's how in swaywm
+if your de does not run its config file as root, like in swaywm, you may need to create a systemd service, here's a simple example of how you could do this

 ```
-# ~/.config/sway/config
+[Unit]
+Description=lightnux service
+After=multi-user.target

+[Service]
-exec lightnux /dev/input/event0:/dev/input/event1 kbd_backlight 100% 30
+ExecStart=/usr/bin/lightnux /dev/input/event0:/dev/input/event1 kbd_backlight 100% 30
+User=root
+Type=simple
+Restart=on-failure

+[Install]
+WantedBy=multi-user.target
 ```

 ## usage